mrsilver76/groupmachine/README.md

 - Added `-np` (`--no-part`) to suppress part number suffixes.
 - Changed album title logic: dropped popularity sorting; locations now kept in time order with the least-used removed.
 - Updated `-s` (`--simulate)` to show the destination folder structure.
-- Refactored the `(part x)` numbering logic to ignore existing folders on disk, relying on date suffixes for uniqueness.
+- Refactored the _"(part x)"_ numbering logic to ignore existing folders on disk, relying on date suffixes for uniqueness.
 - Switched to BLAKE3 for identical file checks, giving a 12x speed improvement over SHA256.
 - Removed `-u` (`--unique`) check due to poor performance (even with BLAKE3) and limited value.
 - Logger now includes OS details to assist with debugging.